iamfreelight/RK_RaceKit/README.md

 **Scene Setup:**

-1. Create a new entity in your scene, and add a UI Gizmo to it.
+1. Create a new entity in your vehicle hiearchy, and add a UI Gizmo to it.
 Select a panel size that will be suitable for seeing a timer and race stats.
 This entity will host the `RK_RacePositionOverlay` script.
 2. Link the AvatarPoseGizmo (sitpoint) in the target vehicle to the `AvatarPoseGizmo` field in this script.

 **Properties:**